-All the physics examinations (quizzes, midterms, and finals) which I use to evaluate your understanding and progress in physics will be drawn from the homework questions in the text and study questions in the workbook.
+All the physics examinations (quizzes, midterms, and semester exams) which I use to evaluate your understanding and progress in physics will be drawn from the homework questions in the text.
 It is very important that you complete the homework problems, study questions, and any reports assigned to prepare for the exams for this course.

-There will be an online quiz for each chapter, which will be posted at the quiz site when we have finished discussing the material in the chapter.
-These quizzes include 10-15 multiple choice questions and are timed.
-When you take the quiz, you will receive an email copy of the quiz questions, your answers, and your score.
-In addition, the quiz site will maintain a record of your quiz work, and retain the score of your first attempt.
+There will be an online quiz for each chapter, which will be available on the Moodle when we have finished discussing the material in the chapter.
+These quizzes include 10-30 multiple choice, short calculation, and other format questions and are timed.
+When you take the quiz, you will receive immediate feedback for your attempt.
+You will have a second chance to take the quiz for review during the grace period before midterm exams.

 Start your review two weeks prior to the scheduled examination.

-Not only may you study together, but you should study together remember that explaining or teaching what you just learned to someone else is one of the important techniques of learning!
+Yes, of course you may study together — remember that explaining or teaching what you just learned to someone else is one of the important techniques of learning!
 You may also work together to solve the homework problems ... but be sure that you can solve them on your own afterwards, since you cannot work as a study group on quizzes or examinations.
-You may use the general class forum (accessible from the top section of the Physics Moodle page) to start discussion threads for asynchronous meetings.
+Let me know if you need special chat times for your study group.

 One of the basic methods of science is to secure documented observations of periodic or common events in order to make some general summary about the behavior of natural objects.
 We can do this in several ways.